 There are many different alcoholic drinks that are popular in Germany.
 Some originate from Germany and others have migrated to become synonymous with the culture.

 Germany is typically only associated with bier (beer), but there are many other drink options available.
 Germany even has a large wine-producing area in the southwest region.
 There are also many mixed drinks that are quite popular and were completely new to me.

 Below is a list of popular alcoholic drinks that you’ll find and some that might surprise you.

-Glühwein is a hot, sweet mulled wine that’s best drank in the cold winter months.
-Many places often don’t even serve this wine in the summer.
-The most popular time to drink glühwein is at a popular Christmas market.
-When it’s bitterly cold outside and the warm cup feels nice in your hands, it can be easily to sip this sweet hot drink quickly.
-At around nine percent alcohol or more, it may be wise to slowly sip on it.
+Glühwein is a hot, sweet mulled wine that’s best in the cold winter months.
+Many places often don’t serve this wine in the summer.
+The most popular time to drink glühwein is at the famous Christmas markets.
+When it’s bitterly cold outside and the warm cup feels nice in your hands, it can be easy to sip this sweet hot drink quickly.

 2. Aperol Spritz